There's a race to pass the stimulus by March 14. Here's what's at stake - Local News 8

 The two temporary federal programs were created in Congress’ $2 trillion relief package last March and were extended by 11 weeks in the $900 billion relief deal passed in December.
 The former provides benefits to freelancers, gig workers, independent contractors and certain people affected by the pandemic, while the latter lengthens the duration of payments for those in the traditional state unemployment system.

-The House bill calls for extending these pandemic unemployment programs — as well as providing a $400 federal weekly enhancement to payments — through August 29.
+The Senate bill calls for extending these pandemic unemployment programs — as well as providing a $300 federal weekly enhancement to payments — through September 6.
 The President’s plan called for continuing benefits through the end of September.

 However, even if Biden signs the bill in mid-March, the jobless may experience a temporary disruption in payments.
 The US Department of Labor must issue guidance on the new law, and many states need some time to reprogram their antiquated systems with the new provisions.

-Note: This story has been updated with Senate passage.